vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 worship of Narasimha image; a jar covered with white cloth is to be established and on it a golden or wooden or bamboo image was to be placed; gift of the image to a brāhmaṇa on that day; HV I. 1029-30 (quoting Var.
 42. 1-7 and 14-16 ).
 The printed Var. provides that the vrata is to be performed in śukla-pakṣa, whereas in HV I. 1029 the

-krsnapaksa is mentioned.
+krsnapakṣa is mentioned.
 Narasimhāstamī or Narasimharrata-King or prince or a person

 desirous of destroying enemy should perform this; on 8th tithi he should make a lotus figure of eight leaves with rice grains or flowers and place an image of Narasimha thereon and worship it and also worship Srivṛkṣa (Bilva or